kemalcr/kemalcr.com/guide.md

 # Testing

-You can test your Kemal application using `spec-kemal`.
+You can test your Kemal application using [spec-kemal](https://github.com/kemalcr/spec-kemal).

 First add it to your `shard.yml`